-Type and Number of Reasonable Modifications at Vote Centers
+Type and Number of Reasonable Modifications at Vote Centers §4005(a)(6)(D), §4005(a)(10)(l)(vi)(X)

-§4005(a)(6)(D), §4005(a)(10)(l)(vi)(X)

 There are multiple types of reasonable modifications that will be offered inside vote centers.
-Electronic check-in, minimum standard of three accessible voting machines (up to five in most locations, dependent on available square footage), and physical modifications will be in place to support voters with disabilities.
+Electronic check-in, minimum standard of three accessible voting machines, and physical modifications will be in place to support voters with disabilities.

-Electronic check-in will allow those voters with disabilities the option to sign the roster independently and accessibility features on the electronic devices will allow for screen-reading, magnification, and inverted colors for those with visual disabilities.
+Electronic check-in will allow those voters with disabilities the option to sign the roster independently and accessibility features on the electronic devices will allow for screenreading, magnification, and inverted colors for those with visual disabilities.
+Each site will have a signature card so those with visual impairments will also be able to sign their name independently.
 Magnifiers will be available upon request, and chairs will be available at check-in stations and at the accessible voting units upon request.
 If a voter needs additional assistance, vote center employees will be available to assist a voter as a visual guide through the voting room, or to read out any information they may not be able to see.
 In addition to modifications upon request, each vote center will be surveyed for accessibility.
 If needed, facilities may be provided with threshold ramps for short rises to enter rooms, cones to identify hazards, and mats to cover slipping hazards.
 Most facilities will be asked leave doors to the voting room open for accessibility.
 Occasionally, a facility may provide a ballot call device which a voter is able to use to request curbside voting without entering the vote center; this will depend on the terrain of the location.

-Toll-Free Voter Phone Line
+Toll-Free Voter Phone Line §4005(a)(10)(l)(vii)

-§4005(a)(10)(l)(vii)